The March to True Globalization

 Going global is more than just flipping a switch to expand into new locations and enter new markets.
 Companies need to figure out how and where to set up offices, hire local talent and procure new systems to ensure employees are productive and able to connect with customers and conduct business from day one.
 There are also local and state government barriers to contend with, such as labor and tax laws, and the barriers get exponentially more challenging for every new market entered.

-Additionally, each country has complex regulatory issues when it comes to privacy, data transfer, data sovereignty and encryption.
+Additionally, each country has complex regulatory issues when it comes to privacy, data transfer, data sovereignty, and encryption.
 Emergency services rules differ country by country as well.
-A local communications provider will have knowledge in each of these aforementioned areas, but only in their home country.
-So the more countries and markets entered, the more managing a company has to do of its multiple providers, bills—and not to mention— communications services.
+A local communications provider will have knowledge of each of these aforementioned areas, but only in their home country.
+So the more countries and markets entered, the more managing a company has to do with its multiple providers, bills—and not to mention— communications services.

 8x8 is part of this global economy in two ways.
-First, as a company we continually expand our global footprint—now with three new datacenters in Europe, Asia Pacific and Latin America, and new support centers in the Philippines and Romania.
-Read more about this here.
+First, as a company, we continually expand our global footprint—now with three new data centers in Europe, Asia Pacific and Latin America, and new support centers in the Philippines and Romania.

 Like Regus and Auto Europe, companies competing globally need to know that their communications provider has data centers around the globe, local number portability, the ability to provide local numbers, access to toll-free numbers, follow-the-sun customer support and deep expertise in security and data compliance.